-We recently read in an Allergy and Asthma Foundation of America report that Tucson is the worst place in the West for allergies.
-Long-suffering Central Texans may disagree!
-Moreover, while mountain cedar may be the allergen that we lament the most, we have more than enough pollen to go around, for all twelve months of the year.
+If you’ve lived in Austin long enough, chances are you have experienced the dreaded “cedar fever.”
+While mountain cedar may be the allergen that we lament the most, we have more than enough pollen to go around, for all twelve months of the year.

-According to the Austin Regional Clinic’s allergy calendar, the summer months may have you sneezing to grass, mold, and in late summer, early fall we can anticipate the coming of Fall Elm, Marsh Elder, and Ragweed.
-Fall is all about trees and mold.
+According to the Texan Allergy & Sinus Center, the summer months may have you sneezing to grass and mold.
+In the late summer and early fall we anticipate the coming of ragweed.
+Autumn is all about trees and mold.
 We all know what’s waiting for us come winter – mountain cedar.
 Continuing the pollen assault, Austin can look forward to oak well into May.

 What is an allergy sufferer to do?
 Here are some tips that will help you cope with your allergies, whatever the season.